WELCOME TO COSTUME ON!

 Kristen Mrozek: Assistant Dean, Marketing

-Costume On is an international online conference for historical costuming created and held during the 2020 Quarantine.
+Costume On is an international online conference for historical costuming created during the 2020 Quarantine.
 Students attended from all across the US and the globe, including Canada, Australia, Panama the UK & the Netherlands.

 Costume on may 2-3/may 16-17